DXFrance/AzureKubernetes/README.md

 - The first version (which is the version you deploy if you use the deploy button at the bottom) https://github.com/DXFrance/AzureKubernetes/blob/master/Kubernetes-Ansible-Centos-Azure/azuredeploy.json This version requires first the upload of you ssh key files in an Azure Storage Vault (explanations on the blog articles referenced below)
-- The second version which is the version you  deploy if you use the "deploy button" at the bottom.
-  It's a link template : it automatically generates SSH keys for Ansible, so you do not require to pre-upload your key files
+- The second version is a link template : it automatically generates SSH keys for Ansible, so you do not require to pre-upload your key files

 Both are documented in a list of blog articles which we encourage you to read:
 - https://blogs.msdn.microsoft.com/stephgou/2016/07/11/kubernetes-cluster-automated-deployment-on-azure-first-step/